 The FATF and the FATF-style regional bodies (FSRBs) will continue to work with the jurisdictions noted below and to report on the progress made in addressing the identified deficiencies.
 The FATF calls on these jurisdictions to complete the implementation of action plans expeditiously and within the proposed timeframes.
-The FATF will closely monitor the implementation of these action plans and encourages its members to consider the information presented below.
+The FATF will closely monitor the implementation of these action plans.
+The FATF does not call for the application of enhanced due diligence to be applied to these jurisdictions, but encourages its members to take into account the information presented below in its risk analysis.

 Jurisdictions with strategic deficiencies Jurisdictions no longer subject to monitoring

-The Bahamas Serbia
+The Bahamas Ethiopia

-Botswana
+Botswana Sri Lanka

-Cambodia
+Cambodia Tunisia

-Ethiopia

 Ghana

+Iceland

+Mongolia

 Pakistan

 Panama

-Sri Lanka

 Syria

-Trinidad and Tobago
+Trinidad and

-Tunisia
+Tobago

 Yemen

+Zimbabwe